-The Oldest House in South Florida, located at 322 Duval St. in Key West is open 10am-4pm daily except Sunday & Wednesday, Admission is $5.
-See original furnishings, period pieces & allow docents to share the historical information of the house & Key West.
+The Oldest House is open 10am-4pm daily except Sunday & Wednesday, the store is open every day.
+Admission is $10-adults, $9-seniors, children under 12 are free.
+See original furnishings, period pieces & allow docents to share the history of the house.

 Take a trip back in time to Key West's golden age!
 Tour the elegant mid-19th century home of Capt.
 John Geiger, a wealthy maritime pilot and wrecker.
 Wander lush tropical gardens that evoke J.J.
 Audubon's paintings of the birds of the Florida Keys.